Student Clubs

 American Society of Professional Estimators (ASPE)

-The American Society of Professional Estimators serves construction estimators by providing education, fellowship, and opportunity for professional development.
-Education, Ethics, Standards, Certification, Fellowship… these lead to the ultimate goal Professionalism.
+The American Society of Professional Estimators serves construction estimators by providing education, fellowship, and professional development opportunities.
+Education, Ethics, Standards, Certification, Fellowship… these lead to the ultimate goal of Professionalism.
 We think you’ll agree...
-If all estimators were more professional, budget and other problems of the construction industry would be greatly reduced.
+If all estimators were more professional, the budget and other problems of the construction industry would be significantly reduced.

 Advisor